jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/README.md

 ## What will you learn during the lab?
 The lab consists of 2 parts:
 - In the first part you will train, evaluate and test a custom image classification model.
-- In the second part, you will learned how to operationalize the trained model.
+- In the second part, you will learn how to operationalize the trained model.

 ## Scenario